RaraCE/RaraCE.github.io/README.md

 1. [Diploma](./degree.md) Bachelor of Science in Physics (awarded in 2016)
 2. [NAU Spotlight](http://news.nau.edu/student-spotlight-june-8-2018/#.XUeI4OhKjIV) A link to a small article recognizing our work at the university!

-# Science
-A somewhat highlight of the things I learned over the years.
+A highlight of the things I learned over the years.
 Each subject provided different challenges to overcome and strengthened me to become a better scientist.
 Click one to read more about what I had learned.

 1. [Phyiscs](./physics.md)
 2. [Chemistry](./chemistry.md)